allegro/allegro.tech/_posts/2016-11-09-deep-learning-for-frame-detection.md

 So we decided to use a semi-automated way of gathering test set which was:
 1. classify sample of images using existing frame detector which is known to have ~92% accuracy
-2. manually go through each class moving erroneuos 8% of images to a proper class
+2. manually go through each class moving erroneous 8% of images to a proper class

 This way we gathered around 5K images in a few hours time.